Tag Archives: book club spotlight

 A man of many passions, from music, art, to class consciousness, and social theory, Ralph Waldo Ellison (named after the leader of the Transcendentalist movement), is best known for his contributions to the American literary canon.
 His sharp satirical works and his contemporary exploration of the varied lives of African Americans pre-Civil Rights earned his place as the first African-American to win the National Book Award for Fiction for his 1952 novel, Invisible Man.

 When we meet our narrator, the eponymous Invisible Man, he is living in an abandoned basement of a whites-only apartment in New York City.
-He reassures us that this is no hovel, as it glows with a thousand lights of promise (and siphoned electricity).
-Before he was in this shelter, he lived a life full of promise.
+He reassures us that this is no hovel, as it glows with a thousand lights of “promise” (and siphoned electricity).
+And before he was in this shelter, he did live a life full of promise.
 As a young man, his academic prowess awarded him a chance to speak in front of the town’s white elites.
 But instead of a simple speech, he is forced into a blinded battle royale with other Black youth; and only once he is debased and beaten bloodless is he allowed to speak.
 As his life’s journey takes him from his home in the south to New York City, he is struck by how this promised land holds the same prejudices and obstacles to self-actualization.
-As a disillusioned young man stuck in the perpetual cycle of fighting for liberation, he must put on a respectable front to exist in a world that is systemically works against him.
+As a disillusioned young man stuck in the perpetual cycle of fighting for liberation, he must put on a respectable front to exist in a world that systemically works against him.

 “I was pulled this way and that for longer than I can remember.
 And my problem was that I always tried to go in everyone’s way but my own.
 I have also been called one thing and then another while no one really wished to hear what I called myself.”